-There’s very little uncertainty and doubt that asbestos is a big problem, primarily for older rental homes.
-But as it happens, as long as the asbestos is confined within the walls or other closed areas, it’s relatively harmless – so long as it’s not disturbed.
-If you have asbestos in your rental property walls, you will need to make certain that your tenant knows not to drill holes or otherwise make any openings in the walls, even to pound in a nail.
-Keep in mind, even small openings could allow asbestos to seep into the home and cause mesothelioma cancer.
+It’s undeniable that asbestos is a significant issue, particularly for older rental properties.
+However, asbestos is comparatively safe as long as it is kept inside walls or other closed spaces and is not disturbed.
+If asbestos is present in the walls of your rental property, you must inform your tenant not to drill holes or otherwise create openings in the walls, even to hammer in a nail.
+Asbestos can enter a home through even small cracks and cause mesothelioma cancer.

-To prevent fires in your rental home, there are a number of things you should do.
-First, do what you can to warrant that your rental home is free of electrical issues, and have the dryer vent cleaned annually.
-Second, educate your tenants on fire safety, and provide them with fire extinguishers, working smoke detectors, and other necessary requirements.
-By adhering to these uncomplicated procedures, you can essentially lower the odds that your rental property will go up in flames.
+There are numerous things you should do to keep your rental property free from fires.
+First, make every effort to ensure that your rental property is free from electrical problems and have the dryer vent cleaned once a year.
+Second, educate your tenants on fire safety and offer them fire extinguishers, working smoke detectors, and other essentials.
+These easy steps will help you significantly lower the likelihood that your rental property will catch fire.

-Ensuring the health and safety of your tenants is a big responsibility and can be very time-consuming.
-Why not let the experts help?
-At Real Property Management Now, our comprehensive property management and tenant relations programs are designed to keep both your property and your tenants safe.
-To see and understand more relating to the services we offer, call us at 970-314-7123 or contact us online today!
+A big job that can take a lot of time is making sure your tenants are safe and healthy.
+Why not allow specialists to assist?
+At Real Property Management Now, our comprehensive property management and tenant relations programs are designed to keep your property and tenants safe.
+Call us at 970-314-7123 to learn more about our services, or contact us online today!